deepika-asandi/deepika-asandi.github.io/content/featured/Zenith/index.md

 showInProjects: true
 ---

 Power BI dashboard for Zenith's sales analysis – featuring top-performing regions, best-selling products, and a clear revenue breakdown across categories.
 Built for quick insights into what’s driving sales and where there’s potential to grow.

-Link :